-Case Presentation: Healthy 45yo man presents with a 3cm abscess under left arm.
+Case Presentation: Healthy 45-year-old man presents with a 3cm abscess under left arm.
 There is no surrounding cellulitis.
-He is not an IV drug user and never had an abscess before.
+He is not an intravenous drug user and never had an abscess before.
 You make the diagnosis of an uncomplicated superficial cutaneous abscess.
-You know that antibiotics are probably not necessary after I&D. However, the patient gets nervous after you describe the I&D process.
+You know that antibiotics are probably not necessary after incision and drainage (I&D).
+However, the patient gets nervous after you describe the I&D process.
 He wants to know if you can do anything to make this procedure less painful and if packing is really necessary?

 Your Inside Voice Says: